meows/racket/docs/recursion.md

 9     | !        | 362,880
 10    | !        | 3,628,800

-One thing you might've noticed in the above table is that the result of any current row equals the previous row's result multiplied by the current `n`.
-For example, observe that `10!` is the same as `10 * 9!`.
-You can also check whether `9!` is the same as `9 * 8!`, and whether this pattern repeats everywhere.
+One thing you might've noticed in the above table is that to get from one result to the next, you just multiply by the current result with the next `n`.
+For example, if we look at row 9's result number, `362,880`, and we multiply it by the next `n`, which is `10`, then we get `3,628,800`.
+In other words, `10! = 10 * 9!`.

-Using recursion, we can define the factorial function in just two simple rules, assuming `n` is a natural number:
+The `factorial` function can be defined in just two simple rules, assuming `n` is a natural number:

 1. The `factorial(0)` is equal to `1`
 2. The `factorial(n)` is equal to `n * factorial(n - 1)`